shubhampancheshwar9503/JMart/README.md

-# JMart - Java-Based Online Shopping System
+## JMart: An Online Shopping System

-JMart is a console-based Java application that simulates a complete online shopping experience.
-It allows users to create accounts, log in, browse various product categories (Electronics, Clothing, Footwear), add items to their shopping cart, and make payments through multiple methods, including Credit/Debit cards, Net Banking, UPI, and Cash on Delivery.
+**JMart** is a Java-based console application simulating an online shopping experience.
+This project provides a comprehensive shopping platform where users can browse products, manage their cart, and make payments.
+The application features multiple modules, including user account management, product browsing in various categories, cart management, and payment options.

-## Key Features:
-User Authentication: Users can create accounts, log in with their credentials, and securely manage their orders.
-Product Categories: Offers products in Electronics, Clothing, and Footwear sections with unique product IDs.
+### Features

+- **User Account Management**: Allows users to create accounts, log in, and access personalized features.
+- **Product Categories**: Users can explore different categories including Electronics, Clothing, and Footwear.
-Shopping Cart Management: Users can add items to their cart, view their purchases, and remove items if needed.
+- **Cart Management**: Users can add items to their cart, view the cart, remove items, and check the total bill.
-Checkout and Payment: Supports multiple payment methods, including card payment, UPI, and cash on delivery.
+- **Payment Options**: Provides multiple payment methods including Credit/Debit Card, Net Banking, UPI, and Cash on Delivery.
-Billing and Order Confirmation: Calculates total cost and provides a confirmation message once the payment is processed.

-## How to Run:
-Clone the repository.
-Open the project in your preferred IDE.
-Run the JMart class to start the application.
-Follow the on-screen prompts to create an account, log in, browse products, add to the cart, and complete your purchase.
+- **User Interaction**: The console-based interface guides users through their shopping experience with clear prompts and messages.

+### Modules

+- **Login**: Handles user authentication.
+- **Account**: Manages account creation and details.
+- **Home**: Navigates between different shopping sections.
+- **Electronics, Clothing, Footwear**: Categories for browsing and adding items to the cart.
+- **Cart**: Manages cart operations including item removal and checkout.
+- **Payment**: Facilitates various payment methods and confirms transactions.

+### Getting Started

+1. **Clone the Repository**: `git clone https://github.com/yourusername/JMart.git`
+2. **Compile and Run**: Use a Java compiler to compile the files and run the `JMart` class.

+### Requirements

+- Java 8 or higher

+### Contributing

+Feel free to contribute by opening issues or submitting pull requests to enhance the functionality or fix bugs.